-In his home, Franklin helps by gardening, making beds and helping in the kitchen.
-He lives with his father and his mother.
+Franklin lives with his father and his mother.
+He is responsible for gardening, making beds and helping in the kitchen.
 His father is employed and his mother is sometimes employed.
 There are 3 children in the family.

 Please remember Franklin in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.